 In fact, nearly all the negative reviews I’ve read, for both Holafly and Airalo, come from travelers who tried to use an eSIM on an unsupported device and were unable to get a refund since these kinds of companies have very limited customer service (still better than a standard telcom provider).

-So check first, save yourself a headache, and only then move on to picking your plan!
+So check first, save yourself a headache, and only then move on to picking your package!

 Holafly vs Airalo: Quick Comparison